abhishekvichare/abhishekvichare/README.md

 ### Hi there 👋, I'm Abhishek.
-I am an Android developer at <a href="https://cuddle.ai/">Cuddle.ai</a> in Mumbai but I also love to work on backend technologies.
+I am a Senior Software developer at <a href="https://cruxintelligence.com/">Cruxintelligence.com</a> in Mumbai but I also love to work on backend technologies.
 I will update my portfolio description soon enough.
 Meanwhile you can
 <ul>
   <li>💬 Ask me about - Android, Java, Kotlin, Node js, MongoDB, Couchbase </li>